Bingchao-Zhao/Triple_U-net/publiced/README.md

 ## Repository Structure

 - `main.py` is the main file of train and test model
-- `utils.py` Utility function
+- `utils.py` is the utility function
 - `data.py` contains data loading and loss function
-- `metrics.py` Quantitative analysis predition map
+- `metrics.py` servers for the quantitative analysis predition map
 - `Config.py`  is the configuration file of model
 - `colornorm` is the python code of H&E stain images normalization.
 Rewritten from matlab code public in [Structure-Preserving Color Normalization and Sparse Stain Separation for Histological Images].
 But not involved in this model.
 Some thing about corlor normalization has discussed in Table 3 in the paper.

 ## Setup

-To use the models, modify `Config.py` and run with linux commands.
+To use the model, modify `Config.py` and run with linux commands.

 ## Training